 “Dyslexia is a specific learning disability that is neurobiological in origin.
 It is characterized by difficulties with accurate and/or fluent word recognition and by poor spelling and decoding abilities.
 These difficulties typically result from a deficit in the phonological component of language that is often unexpected in relation to other cognitive abilities and the provision of effective classroom instruction.
 Secondary consequences may include problems in reading comprehension and reduced reading experience that can impede growth of vocabulary and background knowledge.”

 Adopted by the IDA Board of Directors, Nov.
 12, 2002.
-This Definition is also used by the National Institute of Child Health and Human Development (NICHD).
 Many state education codes, including New Jersey, Ohio and Utah, have adopted this definition.
 Learn more about how consensus was reached on this definition: Definition Consensus Project.

 Share this page with your friends…